armedbear/abcl/contrib/jss/README.markdown

 Java methods look like this: #"toString".
 Java classes are represented as symbols, which are resolved to the appropriate java class name.
 When ambiguous, you need to be more specific.
-A simple example:
+A simple example from CL-USER:

+    (require 'jss)
+    (jss:ensure-compatibility
     (let ((sw (new 'StringWriter)))
        (#"write" sw "Hello ")
        (#"write" sw "World")